 4. Become known as a no nonsense Body Corporate who is firm but fair

-Remember that there are sometimes owners who may be in unfortunate or have extenuating circumstances.
+Remember that there are sometimes owners who may have extenuating circumstances.
 On occasion persons may not have been in debt before and are unsure of how to deal with it.
-Some people resort to shutting down and not communicating with the body corporate in these circumstances.
+Some people resort to shutting down and not communicating with the body corporate.
 The body corporate should show empathy and try to resolve debts where possible in a timely and fair manner.
-However, it should not let it’s self be taken advantage of.
-The best results we have seen in the past have been where the body corporate has agreed to an affordable payment plan with the debtor that addresses the arrears while keeping ahead of levies that become due.
+However, the committee it should not let the body corporate be taken advantage of.
+The most effective solution in our experience is where the owners agrees and commits to a payment planthat addresses the arrears while keeping ahead of levies that become due.

 – Henry Wheeler